stephaneeybert/musicng/README.md

 ## TODO

-Prevent the opening of multiple dialogs if clicking multiple times on the Add a user button Show a message if the user cannot be added because his email already exists Check that the email is free right after it has been typed When searching prevent too many searches if typing super fast
+Prevent the opening of multiple dialogs if clicking multiple times on the Add a user butto see debounceTime Show a message if the user cannot be added because his email already exists Check that the email is free right after it has been typed When searching prevent too many searches if typing super fast